Mingyuan03/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
-The user executes `delete 5` command to delete the 5th person in the address book.
-The `delete` command calls `Model#commitTalentMatch()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `TalentMatchStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `del 5` command to delete the 5th person in the address book.
+The `del` command calls `Model#commitTalentMatch()`, causing the modified state of the address book after the `del 5` command executes to be saved in the `TalentMatchStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />